d3b4g/leonids/_posts/enum.md

  #### Enumerating AD Trusts
  ##### Description:
 Active Directory domain to domain communications occur through a trust.
-An AD DS trust is a secured, authentication communication channel between entities, such as AD DS domains, forests, and UNIX realms.
+An AD DS trust is a secured, authentication communication channel between entities, such as AD DS domains, forests.
 Trusts enable you to grant access to resources to users, groups and computers across entities.

+- Get-NetDomainTrust
-Get-NetDomainTrust #Get all domain trusts (parent, children and external)
+This cmdlt get all domain trusts including parent, childand external)

 ![source-01](/img/enu11.PNG){: .align-left}

-Get-NetForestDomain | Get-NetDomainTrust #Enumerate all the trusts of all the domains found
+- Get-NetForestDomain | Get-NetDomainTrust
+This cmdlt Enumerate all the trusts of all the domains found

 ![source-01](/img/enu12.PNG){: .align-left}

 We can also enumerate this information with .NET class "Domain.GetAllTrustRelationships"